Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 32- Dried Apple Bird Feeder Plans

-This design is unique because it’s an edible homemade bird feeder.
+Here we have a design that is unique because it’s an edible homemade bird feeder by hoosierhomemade.
 Fresh apples are sliced and dried, then strung together with twine and suspended from a tree limb for hungry birds to peck on.
 The dried apple slices can be smeared with peanut butter and sprinkled with bird seed to increase the nutritional value.
 Nothing to clean, refill or maintain with this edible design.

 Dried Apple Bird Feeder Plans